rabeya-akter/rabeya-akter.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2021-09-26
+date: 2024-01-10
 inline: true
 related_posts: false
 ---

-Presented a poster on human activity recognition using location data in UbiComp / ISWC Conference 2021.
+Joined Pathao Limited as a Data Science Intern in the Data Science, Analytics and Insights Team.